CVCUDA/CV-CUDA/docs/sphinx/samples/python_samples/segmentation.rst

 Once we have the model setup logic and the run inference logic figured out, the only remaining part is to put these things to use in a complete deep learning semantic segmentation pipeline that uses CVCUDA to accelerate the pre and post processing operations.
 We do so by defining the run method.

 Then first couple of things the run method has to do is to actually call the ``setup_model`` method followed by splitting the data into batches with the batch size.
 Depending on the total items present in the data and the batch size, the last batch may be of size less than the batch size.
+Please note that in the case of input being a video, the file name batches and data batches are mostly there to help us iterate easily and consistently over all the possible data frames.
+It does not actually contain the file names or data frames.
+Unlike images, these variables are also not used during the visualization of the video.

 .. literalinclude:: ../../../../samples/segmentation/python/inference.py
    :language: python